kubo-azu/Click-qPCR/README.md

         -   The same statistical results can be visualized as Fold Change ($2^{-\Delta\Delta Cq}$) on the **"ΔΔCq ANOVA (Dunnett's post-hoc)"** tab.

 -   **Advanced Downloading & Plotting:**
+    -   **Interactive Plots:** All plots are generated with ggplot2 and can be downloaded in PNG and PDF.
-    -   **Custom Plot Dimensions:** Interactively adjust the width, height, and resolution (DPI) for downloaded plots using sliders.
+    -   **Custom Plot Dimensions:** Interactively adjust the width and height for downloaded plots using sliders.
+Resolution (DPI) of PNG downloading is also available to change.
     -   **Fixed Aspect Ratio:** Optionally lock the plot's aspect ratio while resizing.
     -   **Two Download Modes:**
         1.  **Download Plot:** Saves an image using your custom dimension and DPI settings.